-Updated by Johannes Wienke over 8 years ago
+Updated by Johannes Wienke almost 9 years ago

 Hm, I don't really agree to build unit tests against an installed version.
 Normally you want to use unit tests to check if installing a version is safe.
 I would propose to build the unit tests in the first instance against the code from the build folder and add a custom target like "postinstallcheck" that builds them against the installed version if desired.
 To support this a good pattern is to have the same folder structure for include files in the project as the headers are installed later on.
 Hence something like exiv2project/src/exiv2/xyz.cpp would make building tests easier.